 From your hands and knees, pull your navel in toward your spine.
 Get into the same positioning as above, and instead of reaching your leg back behind you, reach the right leg out to the side.
 This is a motion similar to a dog peeing on a fire hydrant.
 Open the right leg out to the right side, and then bring it back toward center.
 Repeat this 10 times, and then switch to the left leg.

 The next exercises are performed lying down on your side.

 Banded Clam Shell

 Lying down on your right side, prop yourself up with your right forearm on the ground on a 90 degree angle.
-Bring the legs slightly forward of your hips, and pull your naval in towards your spine.
-Then, bend the knees so that your legs are at a 90 degree angle also.
+Bring the legs slightly forward of your hips, and pull your navel in toward your spine.
+Then, bend the knees so that your legs are at a 90 degree angle.
 Keep your feet pressing together as you open your top knee up away from your bottom knee as if you’re opening up a clam shell.
 Repeat this 10 times, and then switch sides or move onto the next exercise.